English Language Arts

 While they could certainly point out where existing parts of the arc could be better developed (e.g., by adding a second paragraph to the existing Quest paragraph), students should realize that the middle portion(s) of the story is/are missing.

 For example, what was Sam and Stacy’s idea, and how did they implement it in order to turn the Sugar Zombies back to normal?
 The possibilities are endless.
 For example, did they set up a bunch of candy on the far side of a huge lake of vegetable soup (nutritious smoothie, etc.), then set up a trick bridge, so that when the zombies tried to cross it to get to the candy, they fell into the "healthy" lake below, curing their brain rot through sudden vitamin intake?

 As a class, orally sketch out a Surprise, Critical Choice and Climax (or simply Climax, or whatever parts students indentified as underdeveloped or missing).
 Or, have students do this individually (on paper) by writing the missing paragraphs as homework.

 Alternate activity: Provide an editable version of the story on computer.
 Students type whatever material they feel is necessary to give the story a complete, logical arc.
 (Kids can work either in groups or individually.)

 Take things a step further by having kids add temporal (time-related) words and phrases (first, next, last, so, then, etc.) that indicate the order in which things happen.
 Also, since the story contains hardly any dialogue (see a related EducationWorld lesson here), students can add in characters’ lines as needed.
 Finally, help students identify where details can be added to better communicate characters’ actions, thoughts and feelings.

 If desired, publish completed student stories online.

-Assess student writing with a grade-appropriate Common Core-aligned rubric for narrative writing, such as one of these (see pgs.
-14-17).
+Assess student writing with a grade-appropriate Common Core-aligned rubric for narrative writing.

 Lesson Plan Source